wsphd/fcculs/README.md

 This R script contains two main parts:

 1. Download the relevant FCC ULS Database files, and
-2. Combine them in a way that a 'HAM/Scanner' user might find useful
+2. Combine them in a way that a 'HAM/Scanner' user might find useful.

-There isn't enough room on GitHub to host the resulting datasets, so they are posted at: https://smithw.org/scma/
+There isn't enough room on GitHub to host the resulting files (datasets), so instead they are posted at: https://smithw.org/scma/

 There is a file for each SoCal county in two formats: .csv and .xlsx.